 Great players are defined by great performances and match-winning moments, and the ability to transform the narrative of football’s grandest occasions is what leaves lasting memories amongst the supporters.

-Dimitar Berbatov’s record-breaking move to Manchester United was designed to bring such moments, with Sir Alex Ferguson spending big on the Bulgarian following two hugely impressive seasons at Tottenham.
+The record-breaking move of Dimitar Berbatov to Manchester United was designed to bring such moments, with Sir Alex Ferguson spending big on the Bulgarian following two hugely impressive seasons at Tottenham.

 Burdened with comparisons to the legendary Eric Cantona, it initially took time for Berbatov’s flame to truly set alight, but when in the mood there were few footballers capable of producing what the languid showman could.